AllanLitLam/AllanLitLam/README.md

 - Conducted A/B testing and behavioral experiments with 1000+ participants
 - Analyzed large-scale data using R, spreadsheets, and statistical modeling
 - Presented insights to stakeholders and contributed to product development
-- Taught and mentored students in research design and data analysis
+- Mentored students in research design and data analysis
+- Taught undergraduate classes PSYC162 as an instructor

 ---